underscore95/BiomePointer/README.md

 # BiomePointer
 https://modrinth.com/plugin/biomepointer

-You can contact me on discord at: unfear_
+You can contact me on discord at: underscore95